• Skip to primary navigation

 This simple chicken recipe is a one dish dinner that is served from oven to table.
 If you serve it at the table, remember to use a trivet so you don't burn your table!
 It's a great beginner cooking recipe and is elevated enough for a cozy holiday dinner.

 • Chicken thighs - Chicken thighs are one of the most tender parts of the chicken.
 Bone-in skin-on chicken thighs result in the most flavor and provide a crispy crunch.
-But you can use whatever cuts of chicken you like.
-Please note that different parts of chicken have different cooking times!
-For example, boneless skinless chicken takes less time to cook because it lacks bones to conduct heat.

 • Potatoes, carrots, and onion - Potatoes and carrots act as a bed for the chicken and cook in the drippings.
 They add an earthy vegetal element to the dish.
 Waxy potatoes are the best type of potatoes to use for roasting.
 They are low in starch and high in moisture, and do not fall apart when cooked.
 Be sure to cut the carrots and potatoes in small 1-2" pieces so they cook all the way through.